Query Data

 200

-2. Press the ‘Create’ button creation at the top of the User Portal, and select the ‘Data Worksheet’ worksheet option.
+2. Press the ‘Create’ button Create at the top of the User Portal, and select the ‘Data Worksheet’ Data Worksheet option.

 This opens Visual Composer in a separate browser tab and displays the ‘New Data Worksheet’ dialog box.